The Soldier's Details

 Harry became a bootmaker and 1937 Electoral Roll was working with his brother Albert Ernst.
 The same year Harry was residing with his parents at Darling Street, South Perth.
 In the Electoral Roll for 1943 i.e. year he enlisted, he was residing in Seventh Avenue, East Perth, working as a boot repairer.

 Harry’s parents were much involved with the Progressive Spiritualist Church with Reverend Maude McDonough and Emma Milner being instrumental in establishing the church in Highgate in 1934.
 The McDonoughs weathered controversial years when the Progressive Spiritualist Church was not recognised.
 The Perth Church was affiliated with Spiritualist Church movement which began in US in about 1840s.

 Below: Progressive Spiritualist Church established in 1934 continues to remain active to this day.

-Harry obviously followed in his father’s footsteps, and was a talented athlete with Harry’s father at one time, regarded as the best professional runner in the State.
+Harry obviously followed in his father’s footsteps, and was a talented athlete.
+Harry’s father at one time, was regarded as the best professional runner in the State.

 - Selarang Camp Changi - Singapore